 - Although we think wellbeing is most likely what matters, it’s one reason to put some weight on other values having intrinsic importance.

-- It’s an additional reason to be very cautious about taking any actions that seem clearly wrong from a common sense perspective (e.g. harming for the greater good).
+- It’s an additional reason to be very cautious about taking any actions that seem clearly wrong from a common-sense perspective (such as harming for the greater good).

 - It makes us more confident in longtermism.
-E.g. even if there’s a reasonable chance the total view of population ethics isn’t correct, merely putting some weight on that perspective means you should act as if longtermism is correct.
+For example, even if there’s a reasonable chance the total view of population ethics isn’t correct, merely putting some weight on that perspective means you should act as if longtermism is correct.

 - Even if you think consequentialism is the most plausible theory, you should still avoid doing significant harms according to non-consequentialist perspectives (e.g. serious rights violations).